 It’s worth noting that women are the most untapped resource in our society.
 They comprise half of the population in general, and in some instances like the case in Darfur, women and children make up about 85% of those living in internal displacement camps.
-Quite often, when men engage in war, women engage in constructive activities that can sustain our community, if they are given opportunities.
+Quite often, when men engage in war, women undertake constructive activities that can sustain our community, if they are given the opportunity.
 I have witnessed in Darfur, despite the brutality and the horror of the violence that women face, they have demonstrated outstanding resilience, strength and wisdom.
 Until today, no one has thought of these invaluable existing assets.
 It is imperative that if we can use those assets effectively, we will make everlasting change in human lives and the world’s security.
 Furthermore, it will help bring about the change and the dream of our communities that can make the promise of “never again” a reality.

 As a female survivor of the 21st century genocide in Darfur, I have suffered a lot.
 In spite of this, I have been able to not only turn my bitterness into productive efforts but have sought possibilities to give others the confidence to help them discover themselves, move beyond the suffering they have been through and seek practical solutions.
 Even if it is simple, nothing is more powerful than letting people know their own strength and showing them how to utilize it effectively.
 Sometimes I am stricken by the inaction of those who have the capacity to act but do nothing.
 We all need to move beyond rhetoric.